-Today like never before the role of teams in the church and working together is very important.
+The role of teams in the church, and working together, is always been fundamental for any ministry, and it will be even more important as time goes on.
 The time of the great preacher, evangelist, apostle, prophet, and leader is gone, and this should reflect in our teams too.
 Building a worship team is vital, and having a good foundation is the only way to have a strong group that will turn its potential into long term fruit.

 Let’s discuss the things that are key to building a solid team such as finding purpose and direction.